-The market share for Pelican decreased by 0.001 percentage points for Very Popular Sites, more than any other segment during the same period of time.
+The market share for increased by 0.01 for Very Popular Sites, more than any other segment for the same time period.

 |Most Popular Sites||< 1,000||n/a||n/a||0%|